Rome, Ninfa and Castel Gandolfo

 The Villa Lante is a study in geometry and symmetry dating back to the 16th century, with many water features including a huge, balustraded water fountain which is a superb example of late Renaissance style.
 The 16th century gardens at Villa D’Este, romantically overgrown with tall pines, evergreen oaks and cedars, are renowned for their use of water and the garden seems to be full of sparkling spray.

-The location of our hotel in the centre of Rome allows free time to explore the Eternal City and we shall also visit Viterbo, a medieval walled town which in its heyday rivalled Rome itself.
+We shall also visit Viterbo, a medieval walled town which in its heyday rivalled Rome itself.

 - Services of a professional tour manager

 |16 May 2023||BRNI230516||16 May 2023 (Tuesday)||19 May 2023 (Friday)||£1,345

 |13 June 2023||BRNI230613||13 June 2023 (Tuesday)||16 June 2023 (Friday)||£1,345

 |5 September 2023||BRNI230905||5 September 2023 (Tuesday)||8 September 2023 (Friday)||£1,345